thesilican/its-not-commando/docs/GettingStarted.md

 Commands are grouped into "command groups".

 By default, there are two built-in command groups.
-The `default` command group contains all commands, where the command group is not specified.
+The `default` command group contains all commands that don't specify a command group.
 The `util` group is used by the built-in commands `Help`, `Ping`, and `Shutdown`.

 Add additional command groups to the client using `client.registry.registerGroup()`.
 You can optionally register multiple command groups using `client.registry.registerGroups()`